The Summer 2019 application is CLOSED. We are no longer accepting applications for this entry term.

 10. Video Interview Recording

 Applicants are required to create and submit a short video interview.
 The video interview allows us to get to know you better, assess your communication skills as well as your ability to think quickly and creatively.
 The interview consists of pre-recorded questions by the MSBA Program where your responses to these questions are recorded.
 You will need a computer with internet access, a webcam and a microphone.
-Once you submit your admissions application, you will be emailed instructions on how to complete the video.
+If you encounter any barriers in fulfilling this requirement, please contact the program advisor.

 11. Additional International Applicant Information